-- NEW: Trinity Mirror names two of those arrested as editor and deputy editor of The People
+- Trinity Mirror names two of those arrested as editor and deputy editor of The People

-- NEW: "We are cooperating with the police and we have no further comment," says media firm
+- "We are cooperating with the police and we have no further comment," says media firm

 - Police say the investigation is separate from a probe of News of the World